CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 ### Task 1: Exploring through Teams

+In this task, we will explore the options available in Teams, learn how to create a team and add members to it.

 1. Open a new browser window and log in to the admin center at https://admin.microsoft.com.

 1. When prompted, use the credentials provided in the **Environment Details** page to log in to the admin center.